MithrilJS/mithril.js/docs/request.md

 	url: "/api/v1/users",
 	extract: function(xhr) {return {status: xhr.status, body: xhr.responseText}}
 })
-.run(function(response) {
+.then(function(response) {
 	console.log(response.status, response.body)
 })
 ```

-The parameter to `options.extract` is the XMLHttpRequest object once its operation is completed, but before it has been passed to the resulting [stream](prop.md), so the stream may still end up in an errored state if processing throws an exception.
+The parameter to `options.extract` is the XMLHttpRequest object once its operation is completed, but before it has been passed to the returned promise chain, so the promise may still end up in an rejected state if processing throws an exception.

 ---